 The standard Goods and Services Tax (GST) rate in Australia is 10%.
 All businesses with a Goods and Services Tax turnover of AU$75,000 must register, and returns should be submitted to the government on a quarterly basis.
 For businesses generating a turnover of AU$20 million or more, filings should be returned monthly – keeping on top of your finances is critical here.

-Corporate Tax Transparency
+Corporate Tax Transparency and deadlines

 In order to create a fair and transparent Australian tax system, the government offers up a lot of information about companies that operate in the country.
 Indeed, should you incorporate in Australia and create a successful business that generates more than AU$100 million per year, you must be prepared for an annual report to be released, that includes your company name, business number, and income figures (such as taxable income and tax payable).
-In cases where confidentiality is critical, operating as a subsidiary may be a necessary step.

-FAQs on accounting and tax requirements in Australia
+FAQs About Accounting and Tax in Australia

 If you incorporate a company in Australia, you conduct business in Australia that is managed in the country, or you conduct business in the country have Australian resident shareholders, then your company is considered to be resident in Australia.